williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 #### Enroll U2F Factor
 {:.api .api-operation}

-> Enrolling a U2F factor is an {% api-lifecycle ea %} feature.
+> Enrolling a U2F factor is an EA feature.

 Enrolls a user with a U2F factor.
 The enrollment process starts with getting an `appId` and `nonce` from Okta and using those to get registration information from the U2F key using the U2F javascript API.